 ACCESS for ELLs will assess the students’ English Language Proficiency in four domains: Listening, Speaking, Reading, and Writing.
-The results of this assessment will be available in June 2022.
-If you have questions regarding ACCESS for ELLs testing, please do not hesitate to contact the ELL Program Director, Virva Elliott, at 452-2000 ext.
+The results of this assessment will be available in June 2024.
+If you have questions regarding ACCESS for ELLs testing, please do not hesitate to contact the ELL Program Coordinator, Virva Elliott, at 452-2000 ext.
 11467 or email@example.com.
 You can also visit https://wida.wisc.edu/assess/access for more information.

 Your child is currently eligible for English Language Learner (ELL) Program support services.
-In order to determine the progress ELL students are making in their English language proficiency, all ELL students are assessed annually using the ACCESS for ELLs test.
+To determine the progress ELL students are making in their English proficiency, all ELL students are assessed annually using the ACCESS for ELLs test.
 The State of Alaska requires ACCESS for ELLs testing by law, and the School District is not allowed to give the test remotely.

 Name of Test: ACCESS for ELLs.
 For more information about ACCESS for ELLs, please visit https://wida.wisc.edu/

-Testing Window: February 1 - March 31, 2022 (Your school will provide a testing schedule for your child.)
+Testing Window: February 1 - March 29, 2024 (Your school will provide a testing schedule for your child)

 Location: In person at your child’s school